How do I Develop an Android Application? Structure II

 R.java

 We can find this file in the source code folder.
-This is the resources file, in it, we have listed all resources available in our application identified with and unique number.
+This is the resources file, in it, we have listed all resources available in our application identified with a unique number.
 We can say that the R.java file is the nexus between the application code and the resources.

 Hint: This file is not editable, is auto generated by the system.
 Every time we add a resource to our application the R.java file is modified automatically.